 Vehicles Affected by California’s Sharing the Road Laws

 The sharing the road laws apply to various slow-moving vehicles, including:

 - Farm tractors

 - Low-speed vehicles (LSVs)

 For more information, see the Department of Motor Vehicles website.

 If you have been injured by a motorist who didn’t share the road, our bicycle accident lawyers can pursue your claim.
-Our San Jose injury law firm will work hard to recover compensation to pay for your medical bills, pain and suffering and loss of wages.
-To find out more about how we can help you, visit our page on.
+Our San Jose bicycle accident attorneys work hard for our clients to recover compensation to pay for medical bills, pain and suffering and loss of wages.
+To find out more about how we can help you, request a free, confidential consultation.

 The attorneys at Needham Kepner & Fish LLP provide aggressive representation to clients who are injured in accidents caused by someone else’s negligence in San Jose, San Francisco, Monterey or throughout the Bay Area.
 We are available weekends and evenings by appointment.
 To schedule a free initial consultation to discuss your case, call us today at (408) 956-6949 or use our online form.
 We handle injury cases on a contingent fee basis, which means that you pay us nothing unless you recover compensation.